XanderStrike/lazy-legume/readme.md

 While you can run Lazy Legume on any Linux or MacOS computer, it's designed for seedboxes and dedicated servers.

+[Here are some snazzy screenshots](http://imgur.com/a/MJ0u3) that describe the features in greater detail.

 ### Installation

 **Web Interface**